BLUE HORIZON, BOOK 4

 “I’m your mailman.”

-“The threats!”
+“Those were your threats!”
 Merlin said in sudden understanding.

 “Threats?
 No, promises!”
 Another chuckle.
 “Some are as yet unfulfilled.”

 “Do I know you?” the wolf said with a swallow.
 “How have I wronged you?”
 Merlin could see a portion of the floor in front of him beneath the bottom of the blindfold.
-He saw a pair of jack-booted feet move into view and then his companion spoke again from the front.
+He saw a pair of booted feet move into view and then his companion spoke again from the front.